mxx-lxg/spacebase/README.md

 4. ???
 5. profit

-To manually start Spacebase simply execute `sudo python3 spacebase.py` inside the src folder.
+To manually start Spacebase simply execute `sudo python3 spacebase.py` inside the system folder.
 Mind that sudo is required for keyboard access.

 ## Autostart